-- docTempDir This parameter specifies the location of the Web Service's temporary folder which is used to store asynchronously converted documents.
+- licenseKeyPath Specifies a file system path to the directory where the "licensekey.txt" file is located. - docTempDir This parameter specifies the location of the Web Service's temporary folder which is used to store asynchronously converted documents.
 The pre-configured location is the "pdfreactor/doctemp" directory in the "PDFreactor/jetty" directory. - fontCacheDir This specifies the location of the PDFreactor font cache used by the Web Service.
 The preconfigured location is the "pdfreactor/fontcache" directory in the "PDFreactor/jetty" directory. - disableDocTemp If set to true, the Web Service will not use a temp folder.
 This also means that asynchronous conversions are not available.
 Synchronous conversions will be done in-memory, so make sure that the Web Service has sufficient amounts of memory available. - disableFontCache If set to true, the Web Service will not use a file-based font cache.
 Generally, this is not recommended since the font cache will then have to be created for every conversion which is likely to have a significant performance impact.
 The default value is false. - disableFontRegistration If set to true, font registration is disabled and any existing font cache will be ignored and the font directories will be scanned for font information.
-The default value is false. - disableSystemFonts If the to true, PDFreactor will neither scan for nor use fonts system fonts that are installed on the server.
-Only fonts specified via CSS and via the server parameter fontDirs as well as PDFreactor internal fonts will be used. - fontCacheDir This specifies the directory of the font cache which will be created by PDFreactor.
+The default value is false. - disableSystemFonts If set to true, PDFreactor will neither scan for nor use system fonts that are installed on the server.
+Only fonts specified via CSS and via the server parameter fontDirs as well as PDFreactor internal fonts will be used. - fontCacheDir This specifies the directory of the font cache, which will be created by PDFreactor.
 If no path is specified, the font cache will be created in "PDFreactor/jetty/pdfreactor/fontcache". - fontDirs This parameter takes a colon or semicolon separated list of directories that PDFreactor should scan for fonts. - threadPoolSize This parameter determines the number of parallel conversions that can be performed by the PDFreactor Web Service.
 Please note that while there is no maximum value for this, only a thread pool size that is lower as or equal to the system's maximum amount of threads will increase performance when converting documents in parallel.
-The default value is calculated from the system's number of processors. - docTempRetentionPeriod Asynchronous conversions create temporary files on the server, which are automatically deleted when they are read once.
-If results of asynchronous conversions are not accessed, these files remain on the server and are deleted after a certain amount of days equal to this parameter.
-The default value is 5 (days).
+The default value is calculated from the system's number of processors.